naaman/heroku-buildpack-java-jdk7/README.md

 Heroku buildpack: Java
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Maven-based Java apps.
-It uses Maven 3.0.3 to build your application and OpenJDK 7u2 to run it.
+It uses Maven 3.0.3 to build your application runs the app with the latest major version of OpenJDK 6 or 7.
+If no version is specified, it defaults to OpenJDK 7.

 Usage
 -----